LinusDietz/DBLPGraphs/README.md

 ## Author ##

-Linus Dietz, linus.dietz@uni-bamberg.de
+Linus Dietz, linus.dietz@uni-bamberg.de.
-Feel free to contact me if you have questions!
+Feel free to contact me, if you have questions!

 ## License ##